pybamm-team/PyBaMM/README.md

 ## How can I contribute to PyBaMM?

-If you'd like to help us develop PyBaMM by adding new methods, writing documentation, or fixing embarassing bugs, please have a look at these [guidelines](CONTRIBUTING.md) first.
+If you'd like to help us develop PyBaMM by adding new methods, writing documentation, or fixing embarrassing bugs, please have a look at these [guidelines](CONTRIBUTING.md) first.

 ## Licensing

 PyBaMM is fully open source.
-For more information about its license, see [LICENSE](./LICENSE).
+For more information about its license, see [LICENSE](./LICENSE.txt).